kolotaev/vakt/README.md

 #### Rule
+Rules allow you to make additional checks apart of Policy's `action`, `subject`, `resource`.
+Vakt takes additional context information from Inquiry and checks if it satisfies the defined Rules set described in the Policy that is being matched.
+If Rule is not satisfied Inquiry is rejected by given Policy.
+There are a number of different Rule types:

+1. Inquiry-related
+  * SubjectEqualRule
+  * ActionEqualRule
+  * ResourceInRule
+1. Network-related
+  * CIDRRule
+1. String-related
+  * StringEqualRule
+  * StringPairsEqualRule
+  * RegexMatchRule

 #### Checker
 Checker allows you to check whether Policy matches Inquiry by concrete field (`subject`, `action`, etc.).
 It's used internally by [Guard](#guard), but you should be aware of Checker types:

 * RegexChecker - universal type that checks match by regex test.
-This means that all you Policies and Inquiries can be defined in regex syntax (but if no regex defined in Policy falls back to simple string equality test)
-- it gives you great flexibility, but carries a burden of relatively slow performance.
+This means that all you Policies can be defined in regex syntax (but if no regex defined in Policy falls back to simple string equality test) - it gives you a great flexibility, but carries a burden of relatively slow performance.
 You can configure a LRU cache size to adjust performance to your needs:

 ```python